kamilain1/KanbanSimulator/README.md

 ```

 ---
-If something isn't working, then try to change python to python3 or pip to pip3
+If something isn't working, try to change python to python3 or pip to pip3